Container Operations¶

 Pull image:

-docker pull nginx:latest -
+docker pull registry.hpc.ut.ee/mirror/library/nginx:latest -

 Run container (background mode):